Divine-Jude/IBM-Data-Analyst-Portfolio/README.md

 ## Editng the File

-its a markdown file in this respository.
+It's a markdown file in this respository.